gradle/gradle/samples/maven-publish/README.md

 maven-publish
 ==========

-Demonstrates how to apply and configure the `maven-publish` plugin to publish a kotlin library.
+Demonstrates how to apply and configure the `maven-publish` plugin to publish a kotlin library with accompanying sources.